PeterCamilleri/docs/SD_Cards.md

 The following is derived from a [video](https://youtu.be/oLQ8A_vcBqU) on the channel
 [Explaining Computers](https://www.youtube.com/channel/UCbiGcwDWZjz05njNPrJU7jA).
-A channel with video so awesomely good and useful that I felt compelled to take notes for future reference.
+A channel with videos so awesomely good and useful that I felt compelled to take notes for future reference.
 This document is one such case where the best explanation of SD cards ever is summarized.

 ## Card Form Factors: